Evaluation Research

 SPR's surveys of users of federal information clearinghouses);

-"after-the-fact" designs, such as SPR's analysis of macro-economic factors
+'after-the-fact' designs, such as SPR's analysis of macro-economic factors

-affecting public use of Canada Pension Plan (Disability) in the 1980's and 1990's;
+affecting public use of the Canada Pension Plan (Disability);

-- Evaluating cost-effectiveness in program funding, Federal-Provincial-Municipal
+- evaluated cost-effectiveness in program funding, Federal-Provincial-Municipal

 cost-sharing agreements;

-which includes nearly all Federal agencies; and
+which covers nearly all Federal agencies; and

 needs for programs and services.